rundsk/dsk/README.md

 $ make dev
 ```

-To run the unit test simply use `make test`.
+To run the unit tests use `make test`.

 ## Copyright & License

 DSK is Copyright (c) 2017 Atelier Disko if not otherwise
 stated.
 Use of the source code is governed by a BSD-style
 license that can be found in the LICENSE file.